hbc/NGS_Data_Analysis_Course/sessionVI/lessons/02_variant-calling.md

 	20      1110696 rs6040355 A     G,T    67    0       NS=55;DP=276;AF=0.421,0.579;AA=T;DB  GT:GQ:DP:HQ  1|2:21:6:23,27  2|1:2:0:18,2
 	20      10237   .
 T     .
 47    0       NS=57;DP=257;AA=T                    GT:GQ:DP:HQ  0|0:54:7:56,60  0|0:48:4:51,51
 	20      123456  microsat1 G     D4,IGA 50    0       NS=55;DP=250;AA=G                    GT:GQ:DP     0/1:35:4        0/2:17:2
-Often the header lines will have a little bit of explanation about the various columns in the VCF.
-Specifically, the INFO column has a lot of information and it's good to know what it means.
-Here's an explanation of the information for the first entry in the example above:
+Often the header lines will have some explanation about the various columns in the VCF, including the confusing looking INFO column.
+Here's an explanation of the INFO column for the first entry in the example above:

 <img src="../img/vcf_3.png" width="600">